vekatze/neut/book/src/tutorial.md

 <div class="info-block">

 Unlike Haskell, these prefixes are defined per module, not per file.
-The prefixes of a file are consistent inside a module.
+The prefixes of a file must be consistent inside a module.

 </div>

 ## What You've Learned Here

-- `neut create MODULE_NAME` can be used to create a project
+- `neut create MODULE_NAME` can be used to create a module

-Let's go to the next, interesting part -- resource management.
+- `neut build [TARGET_NAME]` can be used to build modules
+- The option `--execute` can be added to `neut build` to execute modules
+- `neut get` can be used to add external dependencies
+- Tarballs created using `neut archives` can be published as a library